IceFireCode/TestExpress/NOTES.md

 ## 🍅 Pomodoro 4

-[ ] Somehow deal with CarModel also needing to be separated into different interfaces [ ] create more tests for the ElectricCar (or move to the future?)
+[x] Somehow deal with CarModel also needing to be recognized as ElectricCar [ ] create more tests for the ElectricCar (or move to the future?)
 [ ] create a VehicleRepository to store the cars (in memory) [ ] create and store a gasoline and an electric car, then get them from the repository